Internal · Instructor Reference

 Logbook endorsements to write

-The FAA-recognised practical-test recommendation is a logbook entry in ink, signed by the CFI with their certificate number and expiration date.
+The FAA-recognized practical-test recommendation is a signed logbook or training-record endorsement (paper in ink, or electronic per AC 120-78), with the CFI's signature, certificate number, and expiration date.
 Reference language is from AC 61-65 Appendix A, confirm against the current revision before signing.

 Aeronautical experience & flight proficiency, §61.39 / §61.127 / §61.129